King's Cross Central: The railway lands

 Both railway companies had land north of the canal, which due to their previous industrial and now commercial use became known as the "railway lands".
-However, the passenger stations on Euston Road far outweighed in public attention the economically more important goods traffic to the north.

-The first development was the reuse of the former temporary GNR station as a potato goods shed, part of the larger local wholesale potato market.
-The company also added the Eastern coal drops (1851), and the later Western coal drops (1860), allowing coal shipments from the Northeast and the Midlands to be distributed around London by the canal network, and later by road.
+The company also added the Eastern coal drops (1851), and the later Western coal drops (1860), allowing coal shipments from the Northeast and Midlands to be distributed around London by the canal network, and later by road.
+In 1888, a canopy was added to provide a sheltered space for potatoes, east of this was a potato market.
 The gas works also continued to expand, covering 11 acre by the early 1900s.

 Post 1945: Decline

 After World War II the area declined from being a poor but busy industrial and distribution services district to a partially abandoned post-industrial district.
 By the 1980s it was notorious for prostitution and drug abuse.
 This reputation impeded attempts to revive the area utilising the large amount of land available following the decline of the railway goods yard to the north of the station and the many other vacant premises in the area.